Staffwerke/vm-babysitter/README.md

 We paid attention at Michael Ablassmeier's backup utility CLI: [Virtnbdbackup](https://github.com/abbbi/virtnbdbackup), and found it accomplishing our most critical requirements (even at early versions), and potentially all of them if some scripting was done around it.
 After 3 years of almost uninterrupted usage, the code here has evolved -in part to Virtnbdbackup's constant improvements and new features, and also in part to the need of optimize and extend the initial rudimentary code- into something yet simple, but robust enough to satisfy all our VM backup needs.

-This code is intended to work with any GNU/Linux Operating System that has Libvirt, QEMU/KVM, Docker, and little more; however it's necessary to make notice that has been 'field tested' almost exclusively on Unraid OS -which is one the main reason for running inside a container- and some punctual features (Outside container notifications and detection of potential server crash scenarios) only work on Unraid at this moment.
+This code is intended to work with any GNU/Linux Operating System that has Libvirt, QEMU/KVM, Docker, and little more; however it's necessary to make notice that has been 'field tested' almost exclusively on Unraid OS -which is one the main reason for running inside a container- and some punctual features (visible out-of-logs notifications and detection of potential server crash scenarios) only work on Unraid at this moment.
 We consider it *stable* for its use on Unraid, and *beta* for other Linux Distributions  until it has been tested (and optimized) by other users.
 Said this, collaborators interested into test and improve this tool for other OSes are welcomed.

 ## Features:

 - Manages a list of *non-transient* domains defined in QEMU to be backed up regularly via internal cron task
 - Checks backup chains integrity of all listed domains, being able to detect inconsistencies and proceed accordingly (e.g. fixing, discarding, creating new ones, etc.)
 - Configurable backup rotation and retention policy
-- Ability to create local or remote mirrors and keep them updated with Rsync right after backup schedule or at configurable one, with independent retention policy
+- Ability to create a mirror and keep it updated with Rsync right after backup schedule or at configurable one, with independent retention policy
 - All main tasks (backup, sync, rotation/retention) can be performed manually by the user from inside the container
 - Pseudo-interactive tools for domain replication (to local and remote endpoints) and recovery from backups on the local host
-- Notifies about backup chain and Rsync start and end of activities, as also when user intervention is required and about errors (Unraid feature)
+- Notifiy about backup chain and Rsync start and end of activities, as also when user intervention is required and about errors (Unraid feature)
-- Assumes a different behavior when detects the server has been started recently, assuming the possibility of a previous crash, and therefore a more strict check of backup chains (Unraid feature)
+- Assume a different behavior when detects the server has been started recently, assuming the possibility of a previous crash, and therefore a more strict check of backup chains (Unraid feature)

 ## Requirements